Jenny25G/Hierarchical-Clustering/README.md

 # Hierarchical-Clustering
-Developed Agglomerative Hierarchical Clustering model
+Using Agglomerative Clustering function from Scikit learn to perform Hierarchical Clustering on a vehicle dataset.